gohugoio/hugo/content/en/functions/urls/RelURL.md

 aliases: [/functions/relurl]
 ---

-With multilingual configurations, use the [`relLangURL`] function instead.
+With multilingual configurations, use the [`urls.RelLangURL`] function instead.
 The URL returned by this function depends on:

 - Whether the input begins with a slash
 - The `baseURL` in your site configuration